Why does Cloudflare use lava lamps to help with encryption?

 To collect this data, Cloudflare has arranged about 100 lava lamps on one of the walls in the lobby of the Cloudflare headquarters and mounted a camera pointing at the lamps.
 The camera takes photos of the lamps at regular intervals and sends the images to Cloudflare servers.
 All digital images are really stored by computers as a series of numbers, with each pixel having its own numerical value, and so each image becomes a string of totally random numbers that the Cloudflare servers can then use as a starting point for creating secure encryption keys.

 Thus, with the help of lava lamps, Cloudflare is able to offer extremely strong (and sufficiently random) SSL/TLS encryption to its customers.
-This is especially important considering that over 10% of all Internet traffic flows through Cloudflare.
+This is especially important considering that over 27 million Internet properties use Cloudflare.

 What does 'random' mean in the context of cryptography?